chronologic/eth-alarm-clock-dapp/TRANSLATIONS.md

 Translations keys should be all CAPS.

-For more information on how to create special translations, visit and read the documentation: https://www.github.com/alibaba/react-intl-universal
+For more information on how to create translations, visit and read the documentation: https://www.github.com/alibaba/react-intl-universal

 #### Add new translations

 * Create a new file in `app/locales/<language>.json`.

-* Commit the changes and submit a PR
+* Commit the changes and submit a PR.

 #### Updating translations